waitupbozo/RBAC-dashboard/README.md

 Open your browser and navigate to http://127.0.0.1:5000.

 ## Screenshots:
-Screenshots are included in the screenshots folder.
+Screenshots are included in the executed_images folder.

 ## Challenges Faced & Solutions Implemented
 1. Handling Duplicate Registrations